telerik/xamarin-forms-docs/nativecontrols/android/chart/chart-annotations.md

 ---
 title: Annotations
-page_title: RadChartView Annotations | Telerik UI for Android Documentation
+page_title: RadChartView Annotations | Telerik UI for Xamarin.Android Documentation
 description: An article about the annotations in RadChartView for Android.
 This article explains how to use the annotations feature in RadChartView and how to create custom annotations.
 slug: chart-annotations
 tags: radchartview, annotations, chart